 That’s a longer story, I’ll look to explore it another time.
 Or you can reach out and I’ll be happy to share some of our work on the process we used to settle on them.
-For now, here is our 5 guiding principles for an effective team that we chose:
+For now, here are the 5 guiding principles for an effective team that we chose:

 Today, I’d like to explore Empathy as a guiding principle, which deserves some attention given the state of the world right now in July 2020.

 In the interest of helping everyone feel and be successful, I wanted it to be as easy as possible for people to internalize what demonstrating empathy looks like in the context of our team and the work we do.
 What I’ll share below is part of our internal write up that we created for our team to help illustrate what our guiding principles look like in action.

 Empathy is the ability to understand and share the emotions of another person.
 An empathetic person sees the burden of another and feels that weight as though it was their own.
 At FreshWorks we share in each other’s success and joy along with each other’s failure and each other’s workload.
 When you see someone struggling, compassion can help you feel pity, but empathy will let you imagine you ARE that person.
 How would you want someone to react to your struggle?
 Ignore it, ask how they can help, or provide encouraging words?